Earn your OSHA 30-hour Construction Training Card Online

 The OSHA 30-hour Outreach construction training course was developed by the Occupational Safety and Health Administration (OSHA) to provide construction site superintendents, supervisors, foremen, project managers, designers, union safety representatives, site safety managers and coordinators, workers, and safety committee members with a comprehensive overview of how OSHA operates, as well as an understanding of the primary safety and health standards that apply to workers covered by the OSHA 29 CFR 1926 construction standards.
 Workers must receive additional training, when required by OSHA standards, on the specific hazards of the job; for example, information about site-specific policies and procedures as well as instruction on operating tools and equipment used on the job.

 Although OSHA recommends this OSHA 30 hour construction training course for construction personnel, it is not a mandatory course.
-However, there are some cities and/or states (like New York, the City of Philadelphia, State of Nevada . . .) that have laws requiring the OSHA 30-hour construction course be completed by supervisors on certain construction sites.
+However, there are some cities and/or states (like New York, the City of Boston MA, the City of Philadelphia, State of Nevada . . .) that have laws requiring the OSHA 30-hour construction course be completed by supervisors and/or site safety coordinators on certain construction and demolition sites.
 In addition, there are many private contractors, project owners, and government agencies (such as the VA) located throughout the United States who require workers and/or their supervisors to complete this 30 hour construction class to become eligible to work on their construction sites.

 How the Online OSHA 30 Hour Construction Course Works